Teaching

 Public, durable resource sites for two of my current courses.
 Roster- and section-specific material lives in the LMS, not here.

-Intro to Mathematical Software — LaTeX, R, Quarto, reproducible workflow, and careful AI-assisted work.
+LaTeX, R, Quarto, reproducible workflow, and careful AI-assisted work.

-Intro to Statistics — data, evidence, models, uncertainty, and simulation.
+Data, evidence, models, uncertainty, and simulation.

 Each public course site also carries its own notes, labs, and examples alongside curated resource collections — see the Math Software resources and the Intro Stats resources.